Forest activists express cautious optimism, but say results on the ground will be the true measure of the new policy

 Following escalating pressure from the company’s customers, bankers and others, APRIL has been reaching out to RAN and others over the past three months to consult about revisions to its policy and establishing an immediate moratorium on further clearance of rainforests.

-In response to APRIL’s anticipated June 3, 2015 announcement of revisions to its Sustainable Forest Management Policy and moratorium on further cutting of natural forests, Lafcadio Cortesi, Asia Director with Rainforest Action Network, issued the following statement:
+In response to APRIL’s June 3, 2015 announcement of its revised Sustainable Forest Management Policy and moratorium on further cutting of natural forests, Lafcadio Cortesi, Asia Director with Rainforest Action Network, issued the following statement:

 “APRIL is one of the few remaining major companies to pulp natural rainforests to make paper.
-A clear and strong policy commitment supported by a transparent, time bound implementation road map, decisive actions and independent monitoring and verification of outcomes on the ground would mark a significant contribution to the conservation of Indonesia’s rainforests and respect for local communities and their rights.
-RAN urges customers and investors to assess their business relationships with APRIL based on demonstrated and independently verified outcomes on the ground.
-Paper policies must be translated into action and improved results for communities and forests on the ground.
+Today’s announcement of a moratorium on further clearance and improvements to its policy is a welcome step forward.
+However, the policy commitment must be supported by a transparent, time bound implementation road map, decisive actions and independent monitoring and verification of outcomes on the ground.
+This would mark a significant contribution to the conservation of Indonesia’s rainforests and respect for local communities and their rights.
+RAN urges customers and investors to assess their business relationships with APRIL based on demonstrated and independently verified outcomes on the ground and to avoid business with APRIL and affiliates unless policies on paper are translated into action and improved results for communities and forests on the ground.

 “In moving forward, APRIL must also address its legacy of land conflict, deforestation of critical species habitat and peatland conversion.
 We will be watching APRIL to see whether the company can transform its corporate culture and demonstrate transparency including independent monitoring and verification of its performance on key issues.
 In its operations and before any expansion, APRIL must go beyond paper promises to proven outcomes, demonstrating to its customers, investors and to the communities and landscapes that have been harmed by its operations that it is accountable for and will remedy past and prevent future adverse impacts.”